Best Things to Do and See in Metro Cebu

 Cebu Half-Day Private Tour: Magellan’s Cross & Fort San Pedro – (Book Online) – Journey back to Spanish colonial times as you tour Cebu’s top attractions on this guided private tour.

 Mactan Island Half-Day Private Tour and Guitar Factory – (Book Online) – Upon arriving in Cebu, you can book your Mactan half-day tour and explore Magellan’s landing history.
-The tour also includes a visit to Mactan guitar factory.
+The tour also includes a visit to the Mactan guitar factory.

 Do you have other Activities in Metro Cebu that you want to include on the list?
 Please feel free to suggest by posting a comment below.